Releasing a version#

 Agree on a release schedule#

-A typical release schedule is one beta, two release candidates and a final release.
-It’s best to discuss the timing on the mailing list first, in order for people to get their commits in on time, get doc wiki edits merged, etc. After a date is set, create a new maintenance/x.y.z branch, add new empty release notes for the next version in the main branch and update the Trac Milestones.
+A typical release schedule for a feature release is two release candidates and a final release.
+It’s best to discuss the timing on the mailing list first, in order for people to get their commits in on time.
+After a date is set, create a new maintenance/x.y.z branch, add new empty release notes for the next version in the main branch and update the Milestones on the issue tracker.

 Check deprecations#